zhongwei1968/sampleCaptchas/README.md

   install python 3 in the system if not install before.

-  install pillow package in python 3 if not install before:  pip install pillow
+  install pillow package in python 3 if not install before:  pip install pillow install scikit-learn package in python 3 if not install before: pip install scikit-learn

 3. run Captcha.py: